-- Direct interactions.
-This includes personal data you provide when you: (a) access online Chatsie services; (b) request marketing to be sent to you; (c) enter a promotion or survey; or (d) give us feedback or contact us, e) through our workshops and events where you may purchase Chatsie.
+1. Direct interactions.
+This includes personal data you provide when you: (a) access online Services; (b) request marketing to be sent to you; (c) enter a promotion or survey; or (d) give us feedback or contact us, e) through our workshops and events where you may purchase Chatsie.

-- Automated technologies or interactions.
-As you interact with the Chatsie App, we will automatically collect Technical Data about your equipment, usage and patterns.
+2. Automated technologies or interactions.
+As you interact with Chatsie, we will automatically collect Technical Data about the smartphone, usage and patterns.
 We collect this personal data by using cookies, server logs and other similar technologies.

 We will only use your personal data when the law allows us to.
 Most commonly, we will use your personal data in the following circumstances:

-- To provide you with services in relation to the Chatsie App
+- To provide you with the Services in relation to Chatsie

 - Where it is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests.